WLNE-TV: Caught in Providence

 Caught in Providence is a reality court show presided over by Judge Frank Caprio.
 The program showcases the proceedings inside Providence Municipal Court.
 Produced and directed by Judge Caprio's brother Joseph and his company Citylife Productions, the program originated on PEG access television in Rhode Island and was first picked up by WLNE in 2000, initially airing in late night on Saturdays.
 Following a hiatus, Caught in Providence returned in 2015 and aired following the 11 p.m. newscasts on Saturdays until September 2017.
 It was during this run that the program went viral.
 Several clips began appearing on social media, garnering millions of views.
 The program has also received coverage from media organizations around the world, such as NBC News.

 In December 2017, it was announced that Debmar-Mercury had picked up Caught in Providence for daily national syndication, this as clips from the program eclipsed one billion views.
 The program was initially sold to the Fox Television Stations group and debuted nationally on September 24, 2018.
-Locally, the program airs in Providence on The CW affiliate WNAC-DT2 and in Boston on CW affiliate WLVI.
+Locally, the program aired in Providence on CW affiliate WNAC-DT2 and in Boston on CW affiliate WLVI.
+The show ran for two seasons.